ChrisWhealy/Cordova-Create/README.md

 ##2) Attribution
 `cva-create` is a fork of John Wargo's now obsolete [cordova-create tool](https://github.com/johnwargo/Cordova-Create).  `Cordova-Create` has now been replaced by [cdva-create](https://github.com/johnwargo/cdva-create).

 John is the author of several books on PhoneGap and Cordova such as [Apache Cordova 3 Programming](http://www.cordovaprogramming.com).
-For more details, see [http://www.johnwargobooks.com].
+For more details, see [John's website](http://www.johnwargobooks.com).

 [Top](#top)